 “The problem comes in when UX Designers don’t display it.
 With documentation comes the key visuals, like site maps, user flows, user journeys, wireframes, and prototypes.
 A lot of times UX Designer portfolios will also showcase interactive prototypes, which is important.
 That’s essentially a walk-through of how that app will work and function.
 Most of our UX designers are utilizing InVision, which is an online app that allows you to showcase these critical assets.”

-Finally, be careful to review what you’ve written so that none of the story of your project, process and solution is clear and compelling.
+Finally, be careful to review what you’ve written so that all of the stories of your project, process, and solution is clear and compelling.
 “If your UX Designer portfolio is not including process from beginning to end for a particular project, then you are missing key pieces of information that a recruiter and employer are seeking to assess.”

 Providing UX Designer Portfolios When You’ve Signed a Non-Disclosure Agreement